-Prerequisite(s): C grade or better in CHM 160.
+Prerequisite(s): A grade of C or better in CHM 160.

-Emphasis on reaction kinetics, chemical equilibrium, precipitation reactions, acid-base theory, and oxidation-reduction reactions.Concurrent registration in CHM 171 is highly recommended.
-A grade of "C" or better is required in this course in order to take CHM 342, 352 or 506.
+Emphasis on reaction kinetics, chemical equilibrium, precipitation reactions, acid-base theory, and oxidation-reduction reactions.
+Concurrent registration in CHM 171 is highly recommended.
 This course may not be taken Pass/Not Pass.